5GZORRO/identity/README.md

 ```
 Check the following wiki: https://github.com/5GZORRO/identity/wiki/How-to-install-ACA-PY-0.6.0 to perform the required steps to run the Agents

 Now it's possible to initialize the agents.
-To run the Issuer Agent use the command available in https://github.com/5GZORRO/identity/wiki/IssuerAgent-Startup-and-Settings.
-Issuer Agent will be running on port 8021.
+To run the Admin Agent use the command available in https://github.com/5GZORRO/identity/wiki/Admin-Agent-Startup-and-Settings.
+Admin Agent will be running on port 8021.

+Afterwards, run the Regulator Agent similar to in https://github.com/5GZORRO/identity/wiki/Regulator-Agent-Startup-and-Settings.
+Regulator Agent will be running on port 8011.

 To then run the Holder Agent use the command provided in https://github.com/5GZORRO/identity/wiki/Holder-Agent-Startup-and-Settings.
 Holder Agent will be running on port 8031.